dinhomathias/Amc/Extensions-–-Advanced-Filters.md

 This page describes advanced use cases for the filters used with `MessageHandler` from `telegram.ext`.

 ## Combining filters
 When using `MessageHandler` it is sometimes useful to have more than one filter.
 This can be done using so called bit-wise operators.
-In python those operators are `&` and `|` meaning AND and OR respectively.
+In python those operators are `&`, `|` and `~` meaning AND, OR and NOT respectively.
 ### Examples
 #### Message is either video, photo, or document (generic file)
 ``` python